marcuslim835/co-opeDown/DeveloperGuide.md

 **Flow of Level** <br>
 1. Stage Initialization
     1. 2 platforms are randomly chosen to be the ones with the correct answer.
 They are assigned with the tags "CorrectAnswerA" and "CorrectAnswerB".
     2. Unique numbers are randomly generated for the 2 chosen platforms using `Max Random Number`, `Min Random Number A`, and `Min Random Number B`.
-The sum of the 2 numbers are assigned to the text object `Sum`.
+The sum/product/polynomial of the 2 numbers are assigned to the text object `Sum`, depending on the game difficulty.
-    3. Unique numbers that cannot be added together to give the correct sum are randomly generated for the remaining platforms using `Max Random Number` and `Min Random Number A`.
+    3. Unique numbers that cannot be correct answers are randomly generated for the remaining platforms using `Max Random Number` and `Min Random Number A`.
 2. Stage in Progress
     1. Timer from ScoreTimeManager script is started.
     2. Collision detection using the PlayerCollision script on the [Player](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#23-player-object) object to detect if the player is standing on the correct platforms.